 (3) Subrules (1) and (2) are without prejudice to any power of the Court under any rules of the Court (including any rules of the Court providing for the arrest of an addressee who defaults in attendance in accordance with a subpoena) or otherwise, to enforce compliance with a subpoena.

 [Rule 12 inserted in Gazette 21 Feb 2007 p.
-546.]
+546; amended in Gazette 16 Aug 2017 p.
+4415.]

 13. Documents and things in custody of court